joseobm92/prework-study-guide/README.md

 ## Usage

 The Prework Study Guide is devided in 4 different sections: HTML, CSS, Git, and Javascript.
 Each section includes what I consider are important notes about each topic that can help anyone have a better understanding on the topic.
-If you also open the Devtools console, we can see the JavaScript running, it will list the topics we learned from prework and choose one topic for us to study first
+If you also open the Devtools console, we can see the JavaScript running, it will list the topics we learned from prework and choose one topic for us to study first.

 ## Credits